 • Prior to the meet beginning, the Indiana University swim and dive program honored the following seniors: Wyeth Brock, Hope Hayward, Maria Paula Heitmann, Cassy Jernberg, Shelby Koontz, Mohamed Samy, Hannah Leybo (trainer), Josiah Parr (swim manager), and Jim Schuman (swim manager).

 • The Hoosiers won 23 of the 32 contested events and saw seven individuals win multiple events.
 Freshman Cora Dupre led the charge with three event victories.

 • The Indiana men have now defeated Purdue in 10-straight dual meets, dating back to the 2009-10 season.
 The women’s team holds a nine-meet winning streak over the in-state rival.

 B: Zane Backes (100 breast, 53.33); Gabriel Fantoni (100 back, 47.59); Noelle Peplowski (100 breast, 1:01.22); Mohamed Samy (100 back, 47.56) Emily Weiss (100 breast, 1:00.92; 200 breast, 2:12.18)

 The Indiana Hoosier swimming and diving teams will close out the dual meet slate with a trip to Louisville to take on the Cardinals on Jan.
 31. The competition is slated to begin a 2 p.m. at the Ralph Wright Natatorium.

 PRESS RELEASE – PURDUE

-The Boilermakers close out their dual meet schedules next weekend when they welcome Minnesota and Northwestern to campus for the annual two-day Big Ten Triple Duals.
-The Purdue women are now 6-2 (3-1 B1G) in duals while the men have a 3-3 (1-2 B1G) mark.
+The Boilermakers close out their dual meet schedules next weekend when they host Minnesota and Northwestern for the annual Big Ten Triple Duals.
+The two-day meet begins Friday at 6 p.m.
+ET.
+Purdue’s seniors will be recognized Saturday at 11:30 a.m. prior to the meet beginning at noon.